KevJord76/milestone-project-2/README.md

   <img src="./assets/images/favicon.jpg"/>
 </p>

-The header displays the name of the application and again the logo of lottery balls.
+The header displays the name of the web application and again the logo of lottery balls.
 Under this the three lottery game options are outlined on three buttons.
 Green for Euromillions, red for Lotto and blue for Dailymillions.
 This is where the user chooses the lottery game that they want to play.
 The user can tab to the game buttons and hit the enter key or click on the game buttons to activate them.

 <!--- Header image -->
 - __Header__